 Subject to the passive foreign investment company rules discussed below, the gross amount of any distribution to a U.S. Holder with respect to an ADS or ordinary shares generally will be included in such U.S. Holder's gross income as ordinary dividend income on the date of receipt by the depositary, in the case of an ADS, or by such U.S. Holder, in the case of an ordinary share, to the extent that the amount of such distribution is paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
-To the extent that the amount of such distribution exceeds our current and accumulated earnings and profits, it generally will be treated first as a tax-free return of such U.S. Holder's tax basis in such ADS or ordinary share, and to the extent the amount of such distribution exceeds such U.S. Holder's tax basis in such ADS or ordinary share, the excess generally will be treated as capital gain.
+To the extent that the amount of such distribution exceeds our current and accumulated earnings and profits, it generally will be treated first as a tax-free return of such U.S. Holder's tax basis in such ADS or ordinary share, the excess generally will be treated as capital gain.
 We do not intend to calculate our earnings and profits under U.S. federal income tax principles.
 Therefore, a U.S. Holder should expect that any distribution from us generally will be treated as a dividend.
 Any dividend from us will not be eligible for the dividends-received deduction generally allowed to corporations in respect of dividends received from U.S. corporations.